freepress/internet2016/_posts/blog/2016-06-08-tech-companies-stop-bankrolling-hate.md

 - blog
 ---

-It’s common for major corporations to sponsor political conventions to buy favor with political parties.
+It's common for major corporations to sponsor political conventions to buy favor with political parties.
 But what about when the convention nominates a presidential candidate who’s an out-and-out racist?

 That’s a deal breaker, right?